DigitalMachinist/CLIMachs/docs/init/init.md

 ## Commands

+Init provides some commands that are available to all players and others that only the GM can use.
+Player command usage is restricted to only the player's token and commands will only be accepted at appropriate times (typically during the player's turn).
+The GM, however, has full access to the command set at any time to use as they wish.

+### All Players

   - [init-act](init-act.md): End the wait actions of tokens.
-  - [init-add](init-add.md): Add tokens to the initiative order.
-  - [init-clear](init-clear.md): Clear the initiative order of all tokens.
-  - [init-config](init-config.md): Get or set Init configuration variables.
   - [init-help](init-help.md): Display a short list of instructions and simple examples of usage.
   - [init-info](init-info.md): Display helpful initiative info about a token.
-  - [init-move](init-move.md): Move a token in the initiative order.
   - [init-next](init-next.md): Advance to the next token's turn.
   - [init-order](init-order.md): Display the initiative order for one complete round.
   - [init-prev](init-prev.md): Reverse back to the previous token's turn.
+  - [init-wait](init-wait.md): Begin wait actions for tokens.

+### GM Only

+  - [init-add](init-add.md): Add tokens to the initiative order.
+  - [init-clear](init-clear.md): Clear the initiative order of all tokens.
+  - [init-config](init-config.md): Get or set Init configuration variables.
+  - [init-move](init-move.md): Move a token in the initiative order.
   - [init-round](init-round.md): Get or set the current round counter.
   - [init-remove](init-remove.md): Remove a token from the initiative order.
   - [init-start](init-start.md): Start counting turns from the token with the highest initiative.
   - [init-turn](init-turn.md): Get or set the token currently taking its turn.
-  - [init-wait](init-wait.md): Begin wait actions for tokens.

 ## Author's Notes